Skip to content

 As the DWP payment to Devon will be in arrears and subject to DCC submitting timely management information returns, Devon must have a robust policy and process in place to meet the DWP requirements.

 DCC has worked with district or city councils and other partners to identify households experiencing financial hardship.
-The approach to deploying the HSF4 is on the following basis.
+The approach to deploying the HSF5 is on the following basis.

 Free school meal (FSM) holiday food vouchers

-If a child or young person in a household qualifies for FSM in term time then, currently, they automatically qualify for free school meal holiday vouchers (these vouchers are funded by HSF4).
+If a child or young person in a household qualifies for FSMs in term time then, currently, they automatically qualify for free school meal holiday vouchers (these vouchers are funded by HSF5).

 The vouchers ensure families of children or young people eligible for free school meals during term time, are also able to purchase food over the holidays to replace the meals a child or young person would have received during a school day.

-Households currently in receipt of free school meals are eligible for a supermarket voucher to the value of £15 per child per week of the school holidays (13 weeks holiday in total for this HSF4 funding period), to help pay for groceries over the break.
+Households currently in receipt of free school meals are eligible for a supermarket voucher to the value of £15 per child per week of the school holidays (7 weeks (May half-term week and the summer) holiday) in total for this HSF5 funding period), to help pay for groceries over the break.

-The vouchers will automatically be distributed to eligible households prior to the Easter and the May half-term (three weeks), the summer holiday (six weeks), the October half-term (one week), and the Christmas and February half-term breaks (three weeks).
+The vouchers will automatically be distributed to eligible households prior to the holiday period.

 Team Devon district or city council hardship schemes